hysds/notebook_pge_wrapper/README.md

   --help  Show this message and exit.

 Commands:
   create      Creates the project root directory: <project_root> ├── README.md...
-  docker   updates the Dockerfile template with values from settings.yml... execute  Execute a .ipynb notebook :param notebook_path: path to the... specs    Generates the hysdsio and job specs for json files (in the
+  dockerfile  updates the Dockerfile template with values from settings.yml execute     Execute a .ipynb notebook :param notebook_path: path to the... specs       Generates the hysdsio and job specs for json files (in the docker...
-           docker...
 ```

 ## Generating a base Notebook PGE project